 We won’t bury the lede: crowds between Christmas and New Year’s Eve at Walt Disney World are awful.
 It’s mass hysteria…and everyone has noisemakers!
 We’ve visited Walt Disney World for New Year’s Eve several times, and while it’s always incredibly busy, it’s also incredibly fun.
 The crowds are a downside, but additional entertainment to help with crowds (parades, characters, fireworks, shows, etc.) is a big plus.

 You will encounter congestion, incredibly long lines (even for restrooms), and other guests suffering meltdowns as they didn’t expect the lines or crowds.
 In fact, the parks get so busy that sometimes they are closed to new guests at various points in the day via phased closings.
 On the plus side, Walt Disney World currently is limiting attendance with the Disney Park Pass reservation system, so crowds definitely won’t be as bad as they’ve been in the past.

 The point is that no matter what tricks there might be to avoid crowds, it is impossible to avoid them completely unless you lock yourself in your hotel room.
-Beyond that, no tip, regardless of how good, is as good of a tip as “visit in October or late January instead.”
+Beyond that, no tip, regardless of how good, is as good of a tip as “visit in early September or late January instead.”
 If avoiding crowds is your paramount concern, you should be avoiding the weeks around the holidays, not reading this guide.